 “We need to change the culture so that drivers recognize the dangers, appreciate the consequences and most importantly, stop driving while sleepy,” said AAA Foundation President and CEO Peter Kissinger.

 Contact the Maine injury attorneys at Peter Thompson & Associates if you or someone you love has been injured in a drowsy driving-related car accident in Bangor, Portland or in any of the surrounding areas.
-Call 1-800-804-2004 to make a free appointment to speak to an attorney about your case.
+Call 1-800-804-2004 to make a appointment to speak to an attorney about your case.

 More Blog Entries: